jakehschwartz/recipe-scraper/README.md

 Small addition today, just made the Scraper object print to the console if the recipe.
 This is just a set up for the rest of the week where I will turning it into a bookmarklet to be run on demand on any site.
 I also changed the tests a because I learned about the runtimeDOM, which I talked about in the [Set Up](#Set Up) section above.

+### 01/11/2017
+No actual code the past two days, I instead spent the time making some design decisions.
+I mostly went back and forth between having the project be a bookmarklet vs. a browser extension.
+In the end, I stuck with my gut and will press on with making a bookmarklet.
+The deciding factor was that I do not want to try to support multiple versions for the different browsers.
+I also learned about a technique to externalize the bookmarklet, which I think will work well.
+I'll talk about that more when that is done...